-- Determining if symptoms indicate possible anaphylactic shock. - Selecting the appropriate dosage of auto-injectable epinephrine to administer pursuant to a standing order. - Injecting epinephrine via auto-injector pursuant to a standing order, noting the time and dose given. - Calling 911 to advise that anaphylactic shock is suspected, and epinephrine was administered. - Keeping the person stable until emergency responders arrive. - Advising school medical personnel and administration of the incident. - Repeating dose pursuant to a standing order when symptoms persist and emergency responders have not arrived. - Providing emergency responders with used epinephrine auto-injector labeled with name, date and time administered. - Assuring that parents/guardians have been notified and advised to promptly alert student's primary care physician of the incident - Completing documentation of the incident on the School Surveillance Medication Program (SSMP) School Epinephrine Administration Report - Individual who administered the injection - the rationale for administering the injection - the approximate time of the injection(s) - o notifications made to - school administration - emergency responders - student's parents/quardians - Doctor or chief medical officer who issued the standing order - Ordering replacement dose(s) of auto-injectable epinephrine. - Reviewing any incident involving emergency administration of epinephrine to determine the adequacy of response d.
+- Determining if symptoms indicate possible anaphylactic shock. - Selecting the appropriate dosage of auto-injectable epinephrine to administer pursuant to a standing order. - Injecting epinephrine via auto-injector pursuant to a standing order, noting the time and dose given. - Calling 911 to advise that anaphylactic shock is suspected, and epinephrine was administered. - Keeping the person stable until emergency responders arrive. - Advising school medical personnel and administration of the incident. - Repeating dose pursuant to the standing order when symptoms persist, and emergency responders have not arrived. - Providing emergency responders with used epinephrine auto-injector labeled with school name, date and time administered. - Assuring that parents/guardians have been notified and advised to promptly alert student's primary care physician of the incident - Completing documentation of the incident on the SSMP School Epinephrine Documentation Log - Individual who administered the injection - o the rationale for administering the injection - the approximate time of the injection(s) - o notifications made to - school administration - emergency responders - student's parents/guardians - Doctor or chief medical officer who issued the standing order - Ordering replacement dose(s) of auto-injectable epinephrine.

+Reviewing any incident involving emergency administration of epinephrine to determine the adequacy of response d.
 Training and Program Oversight

-Each school district and charter school shall designate at least two school personnel, for each school site who shall be required to receive annual training in the proper administration of auto-injectable epinephrine in cases of anaphylactic shock pursuant to standing order.
+Each school district, charter school and private school shall designate at least two school personnel, for each school site who shall be required to receive annual training in the proper administration of auto-injectable epinephrine in cases of anaphylactic shock pursuant to standing order.
+While each school is required to have at least two trained personnel in order to implement the stock epinephrine policies, schools are highly recommended to train as many school personnel as they consider necessary.